aimee-mcneil-melville/ToDo-Full-Stack/README.md

 You can apply a mouseover event to the SVG `circle` element like so: `<circle cx={cx} cy={cy} r={r} mouseover={handleMouseOver} />`.
 The `handleMouseOver` function can be defined in the same `Circle.jsx` file.

+Once you've got the functionality, have fun with new colours for each generation!

 ## Resources